PUC Recognizes National 811 Day & Damage Prevention Efforts

 State law requires contractors and residents to contact PA One Call at least three business days prior to excavation – triggering alerts to all utilities within an intended digging area and prompting utilities to mark where their facilities are located.
 Pennsylvanians can dial 8-1-1 to connect with the One Call system, while out-of-state residents or businesses can call 1-800-242-1776.

-The DPC is a peer-based group, nominated by their industry or affiliated organization and appointed by the PUC.
+The DPC is a peer-based group of 13 representatives, nominated by their industry or affiliated organization and appointed by the PUC.
 Creation of the committee was authorized by Act 50 of 2017, which enhances Pennsylvania’s Underground Utility Line Protection Act – also known as the “One Call Law.”
+The focus of the DPC is to reduce the number of “hits” on underground lines and utilities.

 The DPC meets regularly to review alleged violations of Act 50 and make informal determinations as to the appropriate response including, but not limited to, the issuance of warning letters, mandatory training programs and/or administrative penalties.
 Summaries of actions taken at monthly DPC meetings are available on the PUC’s website.